All Products

 text_normalizer

-Performs text normalization.
-Functions include case conversion, traditional to simplified Chinese conversion, full-width to half-width character conversion, special character filtering, GBK/UTF8 encoding conversion, and Chinese character splitting.
+The text_normalizer operator performs Text Normalization, including case conversion, Traditional-to-Simplified Chinese conversion, full-width to half-width character conversion, special character filtering, GBK and UTF-8 encoding conversion, and Chinese character splitting.

 Configuration